adamsamec/WinManager/Readme.md

 ### Example 1: Windows switching or closing
 Let's say you want to switch to or close certain window in Microsoft Edge where you searched something using Google:

-1. Press Windows + F12, or Windows + Shift + E, to invoke WinManager.
+1. Press Windows + F12, or Windows + Alt + P, to invoke WinManager.
 A list of four running applications mentioned above will be displayed.
 2. Arrow down to the "Microsoft Edge" application, or simply just type "edge" to filter the list of applications.
 3. Press the Right arrow key to show all windows for Microsoft Edge.
 4. Arrow down to the desired Google search window, or narrow down the windows list just by typing "google".